Abisko: Climate

 Abisko has a subarctic climate (Dfc), typical of Northern Sweden in Lapland.
 Summers are cool and rainy with chilly nights and snow covers are often modest except for during milder winters where maritime air brings more precipitation.
 Winters are long and cold but somewhat moderated by mild Gulf Stream air coming from the west.
 That means Abisko has a milder annual mean temperature than municipal seat Kiruna in spite of the chilly summers.
 Precipitation peaks during summer.
 Abisko is a very cloudy village by Swedish standards but is also one of the driest places in the country due to it being in a rain shadow from the Scandinavian Mountains.
-The difference between it and relatively nearby Riksgränsen is extreme, with Abisko receiving a lot less than half of its precipitation.
+The difference between it and relatively nearby Riksgränsen is extreme, with Abisko receiving far less than half of the latter's precipitation.